 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cohutta has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cohutta a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Cohutta with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.09% of adults in Cohutta have a bachelor's degree or advanced degree.
+The citizens of Cohutta are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in Cohutta having a bachelor's degree or advanced degree.

-The per capita income in Cohutta in 2010 was $21,744, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $86,976 for a family of four.
+The per capita income in Cohutta in 2018 was $23,426, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,704 for a family of four.
 However, Cohutta contains both very wealthy and poor people as well.

 The people who call Cohutta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cohutta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cohutta include Irish, German, Scottish, and Russian.
+Important ancestries of people in Cohutta include English, Irish, German, Scottish, and Dutch.

 The most common language spoken in Cohutta is English.
-Other important languages spoken here include Urdu and German.
+Other important languages spoken here include French and Urdu.